matta-varun/SRR-FL/README.md

 Note: The python version used for the experiments: Python 3.8.5

 ## Files
-- DATASET_LDPFL.ipynb: The main program that demonstrates our FL on respective datasets.
+- **DATASET_LDPFL.ipynb** : The main program that demonstrates our FL on respective datasets.
 This file includes the main flow of LDPFL.
-- DATASET_FL.py : Codifies the federated learning setup for respective datasets.
+- **DATASET_FL.py** : Codifies the federated learning setup for respective datasets.
-- LDP_Functions.py : Defines all the LDP algorithm related classes and methods.
+- **LDP_Functions.py** : Defines all the LDP algorithm related classes and methods.
-- MNIST_Attack.ipynb & InferenceAttackTests.ipynb : Outline various tests carried out as part our attack investigations.
+- **MNIST_Attack.ipynb & InferenceAttackTests.ipynb** : Outline various tests carried out as part our attack investigations.

 ## Usage
 1. Install the requirements.